Enjoy a twilight walking tour of Athens and encounter an extraordinary side of the city as you stroll through its neighborhoods after sunset.

 It’s cocktail hour, so we’ll finish up at a hipster bar’s rooftop which has breathtaking views of the Acropolis, the Roman Agora, and Hadrian’s Library.
 It’s a perfect spot to say “yiamas” to your new friends.

-Local, English-speaking licensed guide, one Freddo espresso or frappé coffee, one local Koulouri or Tsoureki, one large portion of Greek pie, one gyro, hands-on Greek experiences, one behind-the-scenes access at Ilias Lalaounis Jewelry Museum.
+Local, English-speaking licensed guide, one Freddo espresso or frappé coffee, one local Koulouri or Tsoureki, one large portion of Greek pie, one gyro, hands-on Greek experiences.

 Additional food and drinks, souvenirs or personal shopping, tips/gratuities for your guide.

 - Food Allergies: Unless you suffer from multiple, combined food allergies, or unless you are a vegan, we will figure it out.
 Vegetarians are welcome on all tours.

 - In general, there are few dress restrictions in Europe and dress codes are similar to those you are used to at home.
 Please note though that in many churches modest dress is required; no shorts or skimpy tops are permitted.